bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: Python file can be saved
 '''''''''''''''''''''''''''''''''''
+- Click the "Load/Save" button.
-- Click the "Save" button.
+- Click the "Download Python Script" button.
 - [ ] Confirm the file downloaded is named "microbit_program.py".
 - Open the contents in a text editor from your operating system.
 - [ ] Confirm the file contains the exact contents defined in the "Code block